 - Paternity leave start and end– no SPP included

 - Shared Parental leave start and end – no ShPP included

-Please refer to the CoreHR How To guides for details.
+Please refer to the People XD guidance for details.

 The Payroll forms for family leave set out the information that HR teams need to collect from employees about any statutory pay entitlements they have.
-Employees who started work with the University after the qualifying week may be eligible for Statutory Adoption or Maternity Pay from a previous employer.
-Payroll need not only confirmation that SMP or SAP is being claimed elsewhere, but also – where 6 weeks’ pay at 90% of AWE is payable - the amount to be paid during that period so that the appropriate amount can be paid via the University to mean that the employee will continue to receive the equivalent of their full University salary during that period.
+Employees who started work with the University after the qualifying week may be eligible for Statutory Adoption or Maternity Pay from a previous employer, or Maternity Allowance.
+Payroll need not only confirmation that SMP or SAP or MA is being claimed elsewhere, but also – where 6 weeks’ pay at 90% of AWE is payable - the amount to be paid during that period so that the appropriate amount can be paid via the University to mean that the employee will continue to receive the equivalent of their full University salary during that period.